euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 ### getURLDenylistPatterns ()

 Retrieve a list of denylisted URLs.
-Network Insights data that pertains to URLs that match any of the patterns in the returned list will not be sent to Workspace ONE Intelligence.
+Network Insights data that pertains to URLs that match any of the patterns in the returned list will not be sent to Omnissa Intelligence.
 Patterns are case sensitive and may be any length.

 **Declaration**